MattKevan/uxlift/_tool-categories/collaboration.md

 ---
 title: Collaboration
-intro: Work better with others using these tools
+description: Work better with others using these tools
 layout: tool-listing
 ---